 It also has basic services such as parking, toilets, lifeguard posts and a beach bar, so this beach is perfect if you are looking for family fun.

-Do you want to enjoy the incredible Es Trenc beach in a different way?
+⛵ Do you want to enjoy the incredible beach of Es Trenc in a different way?
 Visit two of the most famous beaches on the south coast of Mallorca with this catamaran trip along the beaches of Es Trenc and Es Caragol.

-Download the map of top 10 of Mallorca
+Download the map with the top 10 things to see in Mallorca

 If you are one of those who do not want to miss any of the must-see places in Mallorca, we recommend you to download the map of the island that we have prepared for you.

 With it you can easily organise your route and enjoy the island without missing anything, as it includes our top 10, as well as all the other places of interest.

 What did you think of our top 10 must-see places in Mallorca?
 Would you add any more to this list?
 We read you!